microsoft/alguidelines/content/docs/BestPractices/SetLoadFields/Index.md

 For the performance of your code it is important that you use SetLoadFields as much as possible.

-If you want to retrieve a record from the database to check if the record is available the advice is to use SetLoadFields on the primary key fields of the table so only those fields will be retrieved from the database.
+If you want to retrieve a record from the database to check if the record is available always use SetLoadFields on the primary key fields of the table so only those fields will be retrieved from the database.

 ## Bad code